Run profiling tools with or without the debugger (C#, Visual Basic, C++, F#)

 To start the diagnostic session, select Start.

-While the session is running, some tools show graphs of real-time data on the diagnostic tools page, and controls to pause and resume data collection.
+While the session is running, some tools show graphs of real-time data on the diagnostic tools page, and might show options to pause and resume data collection.

 To end the diagnostic session, select Stop Collection.